The Congo Basin

-CAFI is financing programs to address drivers of deforestation.
-CAFI supports key reforms on land use planning, sustainable agriculture, energy and land tenure, as well as support to civil society and indigenous peoples.
-The programs are based on national investments plans.
+CAFI is financing programs to address drivers of deforestation and promote sustainable development.
+CAFI supports key reforms on land use planning, sustainable agriculture and forest management, energy, demographic transition, governance, and land tenure, as well as support to civil society and indigenous peoples.
+CAFI is also planning to support measure to reduce the negative impact on forests of mining and oil explotation The programs are based on national investments plans.

 The Norwegian funding is channeled through the CAFI Trust Fund.
 The fund is managed by the UN in New York.
 The World Bank, UN Agencies and several other accredited agencies implement the programs.
 Non-governmental organizations can receive funding only through collaborating with the accredited agencies.
 No funding is transferred through government accounts.

 Norway has disbursed around 1.230 million so far (2015-2018) of its 2015-2020 CAFI pledge.